ApexRMS/landfireupdate/README.md

 The input files for each Geo Area must be stored in its own folder, preferably in the `data/` directory with a name that indicates which Geo Area the folder is for.
-For example, the example data archive mentioned above contains the input files for the NW Geo Area and are accordingly are held in `data/NW/`.
+For example, the example data archive linked in the **Setup** section contains the input files for the NW Geo Area and are accordingly are held in `data/NW/`.

 Within this directory, there must be a subdirectory named `raw/`.
 This is used to separate the raw inputs from the final clean and stitched raster maps that